sachin235/30Days-of-GCP/Lab3.md

 kubectl create -f wp-service.yaml
 ```

-- Copy the External endpoints of the deployed wordpress service and open it in your browser.
+- Copy the External IP of the deployed wordpress service and open it in your browser.
+Sometimes browser may show up some error in that case use the given ports along side the external IP.

 ```
 kubectl get service wordpress